overmet15/PG3D-4.7.1/README.md

 3. Clone this repo on your computer.
 4. Open it with Unity Hub.
    - Make sure that you have proper unity version installed first.
+5. Set up photon ID. (optional)
+   - Go to Photon website, create new photon app using photon PUN, and put app ID in __PhotonServerSettings__ in __Resources__ folder
-5. Open it and you're done.
+6. Open it and you're done.
    - The *proper* way of playing it, is opening scene called __AppCenter__ and then running it.

 ## Building